 Cleviprex belongs to a well-known class of drugs, called IV calcium channel blockers, which are used to control acute high blood pressure.
 Cleviprex, a dihydropyridine calcium channel blocker, acts by selectively relaxing the smooth muscle cells that line small arteries, resulting in widening of the artery and reduction of blood pressure.
-We believe that Cleviprex may address an unmet need as it combines rapid, reliable and predictable blood pressure control with ease of use and a favorable safety profile.
-Based on attributes demonstrated in clinical trials to date, Cleviprex offers rapid onset and offset of action, ready-to-use formulation and easy titration.
-Unlike other therapies, Cleviprex is metabolized in the blood and does not accumulate in the body, making it suitable for a wide range of patients.
+However, unlike most other calcium channel blockers, Cleviprex is metabolized in the blood and tissue and does not accumulate in the body, which results in an ultra-short half-life.
+As a result, we believe that Cleviprex addresses an unmet need as it combines rapid, reliable and predictable blood pressure control with ease of use and a favorable safety profile.
+In addition, due to its unique mode of metabolism, Cleviprex is suitable for a wide range of patients.